inikishev/torchzero/README.md

   preds = model(inputs)
   loss = loss_fn(preds, targets)

-  # if you can't call loss.backward() and use gradient-free methods, they always call closure with backward=False.
+  # if you can't call loss.backward(), and instead use gradient-free methods,
+  # they always call closure with backward=False.
   # so you can remove the part below, but keep the unused backward argument.
   if backward:
     optimizer.zero_grad()